bb-io/docs/src/content/docs/apps/Asana.mdx

 ## Connecting

-Our app supports 2 types of authentication: Personal Access Token and OAuth 2.0.
-Prefer whatever suits your needs.
+Our app supports 3 types of authentication: Personal Access Token and OAuth 2.0, and OAuth 2.0 with your own app.
+Choose whatever suits your needs.

 ### Personal access token (PAT) authentication